muratkeremozcan/ui-testing-best-practices/sections/generic-best-practices/reaching-ui-state.md

 Using applications actions / having component access is fast!
 The tests are less prone to changes.
 Generally this is the benefit of testing at lower level.
 Alas, it can get addictive to engineers and testing the user interface start getting neglected; the pro can become a con.

-There are a few counter arguments against application it.
+There are a few counter arguments against application actions.
 Developers may be opinionated that Cypress access to the source code is unideal.
 There is a not a counter argument to this until Cypress has official component testing support.

 The real power of application actions comes out when combining application actions with other techniques; not duplicating the UI workflow to setup a state, combining component testing with visual testing, combining component testing with network manipulation are where this approach shines.